NYUeServ/nyuclasses-test-suite/README.md

 ```
 $ mvn clean test
 ```
-To run the test cases from a docker container, simply use the docker compose command below:
+To run the test cases from a docker container, create a config.env file with the desired environment variables and simply use the docker compose command below:
 ```
 $ docker-compose up
 ```